saichler/DataSand/README.md

 Same in DataSand, you instantiate a MicroServiceManager that instantiate a ServiceHabitat that includes model Seriaization, Networking and data store services for your MicroService so Initially you just extend the MicroService, implement  your business logic of your MicroService & add it to your MicroServiceManager.

-//Instantiate the micro service manager that will also instantiate the habitat for your micro service MicroServiceManager msm = new MicroServiceManager();
+#### Instantiate the micro service manager that will also instantiate the habitat for your micro service
+MicroServiceManager msm = new MicroServiceManager();

-//Instantiate your micro service
+#### Instantiate your micro service
-//First argument is your habitat ID so the MicroService can create its ID under this habitat
+#### First argument is your habitat ID so the MicroService can create its ID under this habitat
-//Second argument is “who is your manager” MyMicroService mms = new MyMicroService(msm.getHabitat().getLocalHost(),msm);
+#### Second argument is “who is your manager”
+MyMicroService mms = new MyMicroService(msm.getHabitat().getLocalHost(),msm);

 ## Adding More Services